nhouse417/Projects/Image_Classification_CNN/README.md

 # Convolutional Neural Network on MNIST dataset of handwritten digits

-The goal of this project is to create a deep learning neural network that's able to recognize handwritten digits with accuracy.
+The goal of this project is to create a deep learning neural network that's able to recognize handwritten digits with high accuracy.

 ## Table of Contents